 The character and course of the conversation are determined by the demands of the text and by the willingness of all members of the seminar to state their opinions clearly and reasonably.
 Such a discussion is not a debate: challenging the ideas of others or offering alternative thinking is encouraged, with insight as the goal.

 For twenty years the college has offered seminars for professionals and executives in a number of cities.
 These seminars are specially structured to suit the needs of busy people who, immersed in careers and families, value serious conversation with their peers about ideas that have challenged humankind through the ages.

-Executive Seminars begin in September and are held at various locations in the Mid-Atlantic region.
-Read more about a St. John's Seminar.
+Executive Seminars are held at various locations in the mid-Atlantic region.
+Read more about a St. John’s Seminar.